metno/emep-ctm/Output.rst

     photo_out_ix = find_index("D3_J(NO2)", f_3d(:)%subclass)

-and the values of the field must be put into the d_2d or d_3d array, using this indice, for instance:
+and the values of the field must be put into the d_2d or d_3d array, using this index, for instance:

 .. code-block:: fortran